 Yes.
 The plus and minus symbols determine the direction of Fade for a DISC.
 They are important to note as that will be the direction you will go if a DEVIATION should occur, or if the WIND pushes your DISC that way.
 Keep note of what SKILL and LUCK cards you also have so you can add to or counter the movements in the Fade direction you need to go.

-HOW DO I PLAY A DISC ACROSS A CARD?
+HOW DO I PLAY A DISC ACROSS OR DOWN A CARD?

 To play a DISC across a card, indicate your direction by playing the DISC on the discard pile facing the direction you wish to go, 90 degrees left or right.
-If you wish to play backwards, then turn the DISC 180 degrees.
+If you wish to play backwards or down, then turn the DISC 180 degrees.